quyse/itchy/README.md

 * Antivirus check with ClamAV and possibly VirusTotal public API
 * Signature check on Windows
 * Warn against Unity-plugin games
-* Executable permissions on Linux and macOS
+* Executable permissions on Linux and macOS - for binaries, scripts and .desktop
 * Filenames with Unicode symbols